What is in this leaflet

 However, depending on your condition and how you react to the medicine, your doctor may tell you to take a different dose.

-The dosage of roxithromycin given to children is dependent upon the child's weight.
+The dose of roxithromycin given to children is dependent upon the child's weight.

-The recommended dosage for children weighing 40 kg and over is 300 mg per day, taken according to the following dosage regimen:
+The recommended dose for children weighing 40 kg and over is one 150 mg tablet twice daily.

 This medicine is not recommended for use in children weighing less than 40 kg.